 Get as much sleep as you can

 Speaking of sleep, try to get as much sleep and rest as you can.
 Those who lack sleep will undoubtedly feel more stressed during the day.
 Aside from physical exercise, you can enhance your sleep by transforming your bedroom into an oasis of relaxation.
 Invest in a good blackout or heavy blinds or drapes to reduce noise from outside, and invest in comfortable, luxurious bed linen as well.
+Invest in a high quality mattress and hush blanket to improve your sleep.
 If you have a television in your bedroom, remove it, as it can also disrupt your sleep patterns.
+Ear plugs have been used for many years but now there’s a better version, read quiet buds review here.
 Before you sleep, try taking a warm bath, or read a book so you can relax your body and tire your eyes.

 Learn some techniques for relaxation